 The trails are made up of several individual trail systems; some are connected by connector trails.
 We picked the Indian Ridge trail system with the hopes of also exploring the newest Pocahontas trail system.
 The area is made up of thick forest, rolling hills and a ton of fun, twisty trails.
 There are several places to stay but finding information about them online was almost impossible.
 We resorted to looking at UTV forums like rzrforums.net.
 Typically these sites will have a trail section where people share knowledge of places they have visited.
 We booked a warm cabin with direct access to the trails at Ashland Resort, WV.

 Starting with a crude paper map and a few ideas of places to visit gleaned from last night’s campfire conversations with others staying at the park, we set off.
 The trails were marked and labeled with carsonite signs, and with the help of a map, we could somewhat figure it out.
-We quickly got the picture that most people just drive without looking at a map until they absolutely need to.
+We quickly got the picture that most people just drive without looking at a map until they absolutely need to without stress, of course using products like wonka bars Strain also helped.
 While most of the short interconnecting trails were easy to moderate terrain with only a few difficult spots, one of the scariest was located on a steep ledge with a big tree root about the size of our rear tire.
 It took a few tries to get over the spot due to the slippery mud.
 The other tough spot was a tight squeeze up a rock ledge.
 If you missed the correct line, there was nowhere to go but down the side of the hill.
 Both these spots were avoidable.

 As we climbed the hillside on some very fun muddy trails, we noticed several trails that continued off the sides but had markers saying “No Entry.”
 These trails lead to a joining area called the Outlaw Trail System – open to the publicand free to use.
 You do not need a riding permit to ride the Outlaw Trail System.
 You are required, however, to purchase a permit when riding on the Hatfield & McCoy Trails.